Gabriella439/dhall-manual/manuscript/Introduction.md

 # Introduction

-This manual is a guide to the Dhall configuration language, a programmable file format commonly used to tame large and unwieldy configurations.
+This manual is a guide to the Dhall configuration language, a programmable file format you can use to simplify large and unwieldy configuration files.

-You should read this manual if you are interested in transitioning from a novice user of the Dhall configuration language to a proficient user.
-In other words, I dedicate this book to readers familiar with basic language features and interested in using Dhall within larger projects while following best practices.

-This manual is not a tutorial, meaning that you probably will not find the contents interesting if you have never used Dhall before.
-If that describes you then you might prefer [the official website](http://dhall-lang.org/) which explains the rationale behind the language and links to tutorials more suitable for newcomers.
+This book addresses readers familiar with basic language features and interested in using Dhall within larger projects while following best practices.
+In particular, this manual is not a tutorial, meaning that you might not find the contents helpful if you have never used Dhall before.
+If you prefer introductory material then you might visit [the official website](http://dhall-lang.org/) which explains the rationale behind the language and links to tutorials more suitable for newcomers.

-Inside you will find a collection of "How to" guides providing detailed recipes for common tasks you will encounter when using Dhall "in anger".
-Each section is written to be as self-contained as possible, yet each will build upon a running worked example to provide logical continuity so the book can be read front to back.
+Inside you will find a collection of "How to" guides for common tasks you will encounter when using Dhall "in anger".
+Each chapter is written to be as self-contained as possible, yet they will build upon a running example so the book can be read front to back.

-These sections come in two parts:
+These guides come in two parts:

 * **Part 1** - Application authors